faizalrf/documentation/end-to-end-ssl.md

 ERROR 1045 (28000): Access denied for user 'rebel'@'172.31.21.123' (using password: YES)
 ```

-We are unable to connect as MaxScale requires SSL connections.
-To solve the problem we need to pass in an additional argument to tell the MariaDB client to establish a secure connection using SSL.
+We are unable to connect as MaxScale requires TLS connections.
+To solve the problem we need to pass in an additional argument to tell the MariaDB client to establish a secure connection using TLS.

 ```
 shell> mariadb -urebel -p -h172.31.21.123 -P4009 --ssl